KosmasDev/dbt-task-jaffle-shop/README.md

 ![Screenshot 2025-06-23 221912](https://github.com/user-attachments/assets/e093b1e5-d1ef-4202-b353-1338f4ace26b)

 ### 🏗️ Create Staging Layer Models
+In well-structured dbt projects, the `models` folder should be divided into logical layers.
+In the context of this project, only 2 layers have been created for simplicity (i.e. `staging` and `marts`).

 Staging models sit right on top of the raw data *(including source tables)*.
 They perform basic cleaning and normalization of source data.
 Raw source data is usually inconsistent or has unclear naming conventions.
 Staging creates a clean and reliable layer that downstream models can depend on without having to handle source inconsistencies each time.

 #### 🧰 Configure the dbt_project.yml file for Staging